-According to Business Insider, the average cost for Medigap Plan F was $1,712 in 2018.
+According to Healthline, the average cost for Medigap Plan F was $2,370 in 2020.
 Prices, however, vary based on a number of factors—including age, location, and whether the supplemental insurance is purchased during or after the open enrollment period.

 3 Benefits of Selling Medicare Supplements

 There are several reasons why you should consider selling Medicare supplements.
 Here are three of the most persuasive.

 The goal of any insurance agency seeking to grow should be to sell insurance products to more and more clients.

 Once you’ve converted a lead into a paying client, the ball is in your court when it comes to keeping that client engaged and retaining their business.
 By offering Medicare supplements to your clients, you can position yourself as a trusted adviser who’s exceeding their expectations and looking out for their best interests.

 How many of your clients are actually aware Medigap insurance exists in the first place?

 Once a client decides to give Medicare supplements a try—and then they see how much money they’ve saved because of it—there’s a good chance that they will sing your agency’s praises to the folks in their network.
 Sooner or later, at least one of those folks will pick up their phone and call you.

 Selling supplemental Medicare insurance can also be a big boon for your company’s and you agents’ wallets.
 Believe it or not, when you sell Medicare supps, you are able to earn the same commission for at least seven years.
 Get enough new clients on board, and you’ll generate a steady stream of residual income.